rightscale-cookbooks/rightscale_volume/README.md

 # Description

-This cookbook provides libraries, resources and providers to configure and manage network storage devices provided by numerous IaaS cloud vendors through RightScale.
+This cookbook provides a rightscale_volume resource that can create, attach and manage a single block level storage "volume" on numerous public and private IaaS clouds.

-A rightscale_volume provides a highly reliable, efficient and persistent storage solution that can be mounted to a cloud instance (in the same datacenter / zone).
-It uses RightScale API calls to manage volumes for VMs running on different cloud vendors.
+A volume provides a highly reliable, efficient storage solution that can be mounted to a cloud server (within the same datacenter / zone) and persists independently from the life of the instance.

+By using the RightScale API, this resource gives your recipes cloud portability without the need to store your cloud credentials on each server.

 # Requirements